Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4. Open a port in the firewall for the fence_kdump resource.
 The default port is 7410.

-5. To achieve that Kdump is checked before triggering a real fencing mechanism (like external/ipmi), use a configuration similar to the following:
+5. To have Kdump checked before triggering a real fencing mechanism (like external/ipmi), use a configuration similar to the following:

 alice: kdump-node1 ipmi-node1 \